embengineering/blog-new/_posts/2016-03-18-react-and-redux-introduction.md

 ---
-title: "React + Redux - Introduction"
+title: "Introduction to React + Redux"
-summary: "Introduction to Redux and ReactJS"
+summary: "An introduction to Redux and ReactJS"
 layout: post
 date: "2016-03-18 12:00:00 -0600"
 ---